mapineda/xeritopia_website/README.md

 ## Mission

-Generate and disseminate water conservation knowledge to better society.
+To generate, disseminate and preserve water conservation knowledge, and to work with others to bring this knowledge to bear on the world's greatest water challenges.

 ## Getting Started